ludyna/ludyna/README.md

 ### Hi there 👋

-I am a software engineer 👨‍💻 and independent AI researcher.
+I am a CTO and founder of Ludyna, an engineer 👨‍💻 and an independent AI researcher.

 - 🦄 I'm currently working on an AI project (Lu_Brain)
 - 💬 Ask me about what is wrong with modern AI.